samanthavbarron/karakeep-tts/README.md

 # `karakeep-tts`

-This repo contains a relatively simple script `main.py` which watches a bookmark list in Karakeep for new bookmarks, generates an MP3 using ElevenLabs from the text of the bookmark, and removes the bookmark from the list.
+This repo contains a relatively simple script `main.py` which watches a bookmark list in [Karakeep](https://karakeep.app/) for new bookmarks, generates an MP3 using [ElevenLabs](https://elevenlabs.io/) from the text of the bookmark, and removes the bookmark from the list.
 A random voice is chosen for each article to try to keep things fresh. :)

-It is intended for use with a project like Audiobookshelf so that you can use Karakeep as a podcast feed for select articles.
+It is intended for use with a project like [Audiobookshelf](https://www.audiobookshelf.org/) so that you can use Karakeep as a podcast feed for select articles.

+## Usage
 To use this script, there are a few required environment variables, described below.
+An example is provided in `example.env`, adjust appropriately and rename to `.env` for use.

+To run the script, [install uv](https://docs.astral.sh/uv/getting-started/installation/) and run `uv run main.py`.
+Put it in a `tmux` or `screen` session if you prefer.

+## Environment Variables

 | Environment Variable     | Default Value           | Required | Description                                      |
 |--------------------------|--------------------------|----------|--------------------------------------------------|